 4. You are a small business owner or sole proprietor who uses one or more contractors

 If you use an independent contractor, subcontractor, or leased employee to perform work for you, even part-time, you may be required to get workers’ comp coverage (again, refer to your state’s laws).
 Keep in mind though that if you’re not required to have coverage and choose not to get it, you can be held liable for injuries that happen on the job.
-Best practice is to have coverage for yourself and anyone who works for you or to be sure they show proof of coverage for themselves.
+The best practice is to have coverage for yourself and anyone who works for you or to be sure they show proof of coverage for themselves.

 Thanks for reading!
 Please note that this content is intended for educational purposes only.
 As laws change regularly, you should refer to your state legislation and/or an advisor for specific legal counsel.
 If you’re a small business owner, learn more about workers’ compensation insurance or check your current rate in 3 minutes.